phoenix125/Atlas-Mod-Downloader/README.md

+**Atlas Mod Downloader** by Phoenix125.com.
+(This is a simple tweak to barry_carey's ARK Mod Downloader...
+99% credit and thanks goes to him)

 **ARK Mod Downloader**
 ------------------------------
 As many know you cannot simply download ARK mods via SteamCMD.
 The individual files come archived as .z files which will not work with a server.